-The nomination of each Statutory Auditor must be accompanied by: information about the identity of the shareholders who are submitting the nominations; a professional curriculum vitae listing any management and control posts held at any other companies; and an affidavit by which the candidate declares that there are no issues that would make him/her incompatible or unelectable or would cause him/her to be removed from office and that he/she meets the requirements for election as Statutory Auditor pursuant to law and the Bylaws; and that he/she accepts the nomination.
+The nomination of each Statutory Auditor must be accompanied by: information about the identity of the shareholders who are submitting the nominations; a professional curriculum vitae listing any management and control posts held at any other companies; and an affidavit by which the candidate declares that there are no issues that would make them incompatible or unelectable or would cause them to be removed from office and that they meets the requirements for election as Statutory Auditor pursuant to current laws and the Bylaws; and that they accepts the nomination.
 In this regard, please note that, as required by the Decree of the Ministry of Justice dated March 30, 2000, the Bylaws list the professional requirements for Statutory Auditors.
 In any event, persons who do not meet the requirements of independence, integrity and professionalism set forth in the relevant statutes and the Bylaws or who already serve on the maximum allowed number of posts of administration and control bodies, determined in accordance with the applicable regulations, cannot be elected.